cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ## How To Store It

 After having decided **what** to store, you have to decide **how** to store a game.
-You want your blockchain application to accommodate multiple simultaneous games on a equal footing.
+You want your blockchain application to accommodate multiple simultaneous games on an equal footing.
 This calls for each game to be identified by an id, and to be retrievable by the same id.

 How do you create such an id?
-You cannot let players choose it as that will lead to transactions failing for the silly reason that the proposed id is already taken.
+You cannot let players choose it as that could lead to transactions failing for the silly reason that the proposed id is already taken.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.
 Moreover, you cannot rely on a large random number, like a UUID, because transactions have to be verifiable in the future.

 You also need to keep this counter in storage in between transactions.
 Instead of a single counter, you can instead keep a unique object at a singular location.
 This way you can easily add to it when the need arises.
 Let's call `idValue` the counter.